-WHP is pleased to announce that we are now accepting applications from K-12 school teachers for our NEH Summer Institute, “Mesoamerican Cultures and their Histories: Spotlight on Oaxaca,” to take place July 6 – August 1, 2014, in Oaxaca, Mexico.
-Applications much be postmarked no later than March 4th.
+WHP is pleased to announce that we will soon be accepting applications from K-12 school teachers — and graduate students who are training to teach — for our NEH Summer Institute, “Mesoamerican Cultures and their Histories: Spotlight on Oaxaca,” which will take place over the month of July, 2015, in Oaxaca, Mexico.
 Please visit our institute website for more information.

 Archive for the ‘Home’ category

-We have just learned that we have been granted funding from the National Endowment for the Humanities for another Summer Institute for school teachers (K-12) on “Mesoamerican Cultures and their Histories: Spotlight on Oaxaca!”
+We have recently learned that we have been granted funding from the National Endowment for the Humanities for our FIFTH Summer Institute for school teachers (K-12).
+This will be the fourth one we will have held in Mexico.
+It will be entitled, “Mesoamerican Cultures and their Histories: Spotlight on Oaxaca!”
 We will soon announce the finalization of our exact dates and locations in Oaxaca, and we will be opening up the competition for the 30 places in the program for NEH summer scholars — teachers from around the United States who wish to enhance their curriculum with content about Mexican indigenous peoples and their histories from pre-contact times into the modern day.

 We are thrilled to announce that Wired Humanities will have a sub-contract for expanding our Yucatec Maya open-access dictionary thanks to a grant recently awarded to Professor Paul Worley at the University of North Dakota.
 Paul works with Native intellectuals who are creators of contemporary Mayan oral literature.
 He wishes to work with us to create a dictionary modeled after our Nahuatl dictionary, bridging historical and modern language samples to support the interpretation of cultural heritage materials of the past, present, and future.